EsriCanada/TechTrek_Idol_2014/Movers_and_Shakers/README.md

 - ArcGIS Online level one (five seats)					$3,400
 - Licensing of PrizmC2© from Environics Analytics		$17,500
 - Licensing of demographics from Environics Analytics	$7,500
-- Professional Services for development and Integration	$12,000
-- **TOTAL ESTIMATED COST OF APP DEVELOPMENT				$40,400**
+- **TOTAL ESTIMATED COST OF APP DEVELOPMENT				$28,400^*

-*Additional credits can be purchased in buckets of 1,000 for an additional $160
+^Additional credits can be purchased in buckets of 1,000 for an additional $160 *Additional costing for Professional Service if required

 ----------